 What Is A Nipple Shield?

-In the simplest of terms, a nipple shield is an artificial nipple sheath worn over the breasts during breastfeeding.
+In the simplest of terms, a nipple shield is an artificial nipple sheath worn over the nipples during breastfeeding.
 This sheath is mostly made of silicon but comes in rubber and latex materials as well.
 A few places across the world also sell glass or wax nipple shields.

 The nipple shield covers the areola of the breast during breastfeeding and has holes at the end, towards the nipples.
 These holes facilitate the flow of milk and help the baby feed easily.